COVID-19 precautions for in-person classes:

 Students who are unable to comply with mask and distancing directions will be asked to leave their class for the day; repeated behavior may result in being asked to leave that class for the session.

 While we hope that this doesn't happen, in the event of a COVID-19 surge, or if the State of Illinois moves down to a lower Restore Phase, the Organizing Committee reserves the right to cancel in-person classes and/or move them online for the duration of the session

 In fairness to our teachers and fellow students, exemplary attendance is expected.
-However, if you or one of your children who attends co-op has a temperature of 100 degrees Fahrenheit or higher, has vomited, or has any other infectious symptoms within 24 hours, please help us prevent the spread of germs and please stay home.
-If a student must be absent, you will need to inform us at email@example.com by 7:00 a.m.
-Friday morning.
+If a student must be absent, you will need to inform us at firstname.lastname@example.org by 7:00 a.m. on the morning of your class.
 If an absence is planned in advance, teachers should be notified as soon as reasonably possible.